webyrd/relational-reactive-programming/README.md

 ## TODO

 * Try implementing Wallingford, Elm, and FrTime demos.
-* Exxplore the relational aspect much more.
+* Explore the relational aspect much more.